What’s in This Article

 |---|---|---|

-Maintenance is a central part of keeping those aircraft airworthy.
+Maintenance is central to keeping those aircraft airworthy.
 SAS follows strict maintenance schedules based on both manufacturer guidelines and regulatory requirements.
 Trained technicians carry out regular inspections, from daily walkarounds to comprehensive checks tied to flight hours and cycles.
 SAS also works with certified maintenance organizations to make sure all work meets or exceeds industry standards.
-That level of attention to maintenance is one of the most direct ways an airline reduces the risk of mechanical failures.
+That level of attention directly reduces the risk of mechanical failures in the air.

 Safety Ratings and Certifications

 SAS has received strong safety ratings from independent aviation organizations.
-AirlineRatings.com, which evaluates carriers on criteria including fleet age, accident history, and operational practices, consistently ranks SAS favorably.
-Those ratings aren’t just PR.
-They reflect actual performance against measurable benchmarks.
+AirlineRatings.com, which evaluates carriers on criteria including fleet age, accident history, and operational practices, ranks SAS among the safer carriers in its class.
+Those ratings reflect actual performance against measurable benchmarks — not marketing.

-SAS also holds certifications from EASA and other regulatory bodies confirming compliance with international safety standards.
-The evaluation process is rigorous, and certification signals that the airline meets or exceeds what aviation authorities require.
-For passengers, that kind of third-party validation goes a long way toward building confidence in the carrier.
+SAS holds certifications from EASA and other regulatory bodies confirming compliance with international safety standards.
+The evaluation process is rigorous.
+Certification signals that the airline meets or exceeds what aviation authorities require.
+For you as a passenger, that kind of third-party validation builds real confidence in the carrier.

 Pilot Training and Experience

-Pilot quality is central to airline safety, and SAS takes training seriously at every level.
+Pilot quality sits at the heart of airline safety, and SAS takes training seriously at every level.
 New recruits go through extensive simulator programs covering normal operations and emergency scenarios.
-The goal is to prepare pilots for situations they may never face, so they’re ready if they do.
+The goal is to prepare pilots for situations they may never face in real life, so they’re ready if they do.

-SAS also trains all crew on crew resource management (CRM), a method focused on communication, teamwork, and decision-making under pressure.
-CRM training builds situational awareness and helps flight crews work together effectively when things get complicated.
+SAS trains all crew on crew resource management (CRM), a method focused on communication, teamwork, and decision-making under pressure.
+CRM training builds situational awareness and helps flight crews work together when things get complicated.
 On top of that, SAS requires pilots to log a significant number of flight hours before flying commercial routes on their own.
-Experience is treated as a requirement, not just a bonus.
+Experience counts as a requirement, not just a bonus.

 Passenger Feedback and Reviews